jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 I focus on six key brain circuitries, beginning with the circuitry of fear, which you have probably heard about before (at least one key structure, the amygdala).

-Even more important, however, are the circuitries of seeking, satisfaction and embodiment.
-Although you probably haven't heard of them before, I hope you will give me a chance to help you see why they are absolutely essential circuitries for us to understand and take responsibility for, especially when it comes to healing and genuine happiness.
+Even more important, however, are the circuitries of seeking, satisfaction, and embodiment.
+Although you probably haven't heard of them before, I hope you'll give me a chance to explain why they're absolutely essential circuitries to understand - and take responsibility for - especially when it comes to finding healing and genuine happiness.

 ## Fear Circuitry

 The brain’s *fear circuitry* includes the amygdala and other brain regions (e.g., hypothalamus and periaqueductal gray).
-This is one of the best-known and most-studied circuitries in neuroscience, and a major focus of research on psychological trauma and PTSD (areas of expertise for me).
+This is one of the best-known and most-studied circuitries in neuroscience, and a major focus of research on psychological trauma and PTSD (areas of my expertise).

 The fear circuitry triggers and implements extreme fear responses, but also less extreme avoidance responses associated with lesser fears, or just things that we (i.e., our brains) find aversive.

 More extreme fear responses implemented by the fear circuitry include freezing, a racing heart, rapid breathing, fight or flight behaviors, or even paralysis and passing out.
 (I regularly teach about how the fear circuitry largely governs responses during sexual assault, for example, [Why Many Rape Victims Don't Fight or Yell](http://www.washingtonpost.com/news/grade-point/wp/2015/06/23/why-many-rape-victims-dont-fight-or-yell/) and [Neurobiology of Trauma & Sexual Assault](https://www.youtube.com/watch?v=dwTQ_U3p5Wc).)

 But the fear circuitry isn’t only for what scares or terrifies us.
-It is triggered by *anything* we find unpleasant and want to avoid.
+It's triggered by *anything* we find unpleasant and want to avoid.
 Indeed, the most common method for studying the fear circuitry in animals uses relatively mild but aversive foot shocks, not terrifying or traumatic experiences, to evoke and study fear responses and their brain bases.
 Thus we can also understand this as the *fear/aversion circuitry*.

 ![](/uploads/versions/fear_circuitry-jpg---x----400-330x---.jpg)